President’s Day Weekend – February 17, 18, & 19 of 2018

 When driving to the festival please be aware of the traffic on I-95 SB at Exit 1A, Rickenbacker Causeway.
 If you chose to travel I-95 SB please make sure to follow US1 to 27th Avenue.
 We recommend taking 836 West and then 27th Avenue south to the festival.
 When driving, please take advantage of the 511 Traveler Information Service.
 Call 511 and get all your traffic updates.

-Let Miami-Dade Transit take you where you need to go.
-Hop on the Metrorail and ride to Coconut Grove Station where you can either walk to S. Bayshore Drive, or hop on Metrobus route 249 for the connect.
+Heading to Coconut Grove Arts Festival this year?
+Don’t fret behind the wheel of your car, let Miami-Dade Transit take you where you need to go.
+Hop on the Metrorail and ride to Coconut Grove Station.
 Don’t forget to download the Miami-Dade Transit Tracker app to plan your trip and track your ride in real-time.
 The new EASY Pay Miami app, also from Miami-Dade Transit, allows riders to purchase their fare from the palm of their hands.
-Buy your one-day pass ($5.65) with EASY Pay and head to the arts festival seamlessly.
+Buy your one-day pass ($5.65) with EASY Pay and head to the Festival seamlessly.
 EASY Cards are still accepted at the Metrorail fare gates and on Metrobus for your convenience.

-You can ride your bike and leave it either of our two free bike valet stations, located at the top of McFarlane Road (near CocoWalk) or 27th Avenue just South of Tigertail Avenue.
+You can ride your bike and leave it either of our two free bike valet stations, located at the top of McFarlane Road (near CocoWalk).

 There is plenty of parking available in Coconut Grove to accommodate visitors to the Coconut Grove Arts Festival.
 Options include parking garages, on-street parking meters and private parking lots.